dogusAkaydin/donation-analytics/README.md

 This plots demonstrates the performance and the scalability of my approach.
 I generated this data by running the script for the first n = 1, 10, 100, 1k, 10k, 100k, 1M and 10M
 records grabbed from the `itcont.txt` file provided in FEC web site for the year 2016.
-My algorithm and implementation scales nearly linearly up to a record length of 10M.
+My algorithm and implementation scales up nearly linearly to at least 10M records.
-Note that the complete year-2016 file, which is the largest one provided, has slighly more than 20M records, which can be processed in about 4 hours.
+Note that the complete year-2016 file, which is the largest one provided, has slighly more than 20M records, which can be processed in about 4 hours according to this scaling.
 The number of records skipped in each batch was less than 10% of n, therefore plotting against the number of valid records did not make a noticeable difference.